-England’s most famous and well documented witch trials took place in Lancashire in 1612.
-This long distance route links the slopes of Pendle Hill, home to the two families of sorcerers, to the place of their imprisonment, Lancaster Castle, and the site of their eventual execution, the village of Golgotha.
-Apart from being rather apt for this time of year, this winter walk is also a beautiful one with the Forests of Pendle and Bowland enchanting ramblers along the way.
-A crowd favourite UK winter walk.
+This long distance route links the slopes of Pendle Hill.
+Apart from being rather apt for this time of year, this winter walk is also a beautiful one.
+With the Forests of Pendle and Bowland enchanting ramblers along the way, it’s definitely a crowd favourite UK winter walk.

 Nearby YHA: YHA Mankinholes

 Circuit: St. Nicholas via Dyffryn Gardens and S Lythan’s

 Edwardian gardens, burial chambers older than Stonehenge and a field haunted by the horse that cannot be ridden… step foot into the supernatural with this wonderful UK winter walk in the Vale of Glamorgan.
 The going is easy on this 7.5 mile trail, with sections of gentle farmland and woodland plus an opportunity to visit the splendid Dyffryn Gardens.
 The perfect spooky UK winter walk.
 Mwah ha ha…

 If you’re gutsy enough to brave a Halloween visit to the burial chamber of St Lythan’s, any wishes whispered to the stones are said to come true.

 Nearby YHA: YHA Cardiff Central